lin-tianyu/project-page-template/README.md

 ### For webpage ONLY
 1. Click on `Use this Template` button to create a new repo;
 2. Store all your images/videos in the corresponding folder in `static/*`;
-3. Edit the `index.html` file to control the content of the website, the webpage will be deployed automatically by [Github Pages](https://pages.github.com/).
+3. Edit the `index.html` file to control the content of the website.

 ### For repo with a webpage
 <details>